 There are several areas of potential interest for additional market research to support delivery of Residential energy efficiency programs.
 The focus would be to identify opportunities for the RI team to improve program design and delivery to be inclusive of all customers, and also investigate the opportunities for leveraging outside funding for particular programs or measures.
 Research related to electrification will be carefully considered to make sure it is consistent with the Company’s energy efficiency implementation efforts.
-The Company will determine the specific area for investigation in late 2023 or early 2025.
+The Company will determine the specific area for investigation in late 2024 or early 2025.

-RI-25-RX-RASS – Residential Appliance Saturation Survey
+RI-25-RX-RASS – Residential Appliance Saturation Study

 An appliance saturation survey is the means by which the Company can learn about the penetration of certain types of equipment in customers’ dwellings.
 The last time such a study was done in Rhode Island was 2018.
 Updating this information, particularly as the focus of the residential programs has moved away from efficient lighting, will provide valuable insights on emerging opportunities.
 The study would focus primarily on emerging measures and rely on a combination of virtual self-audit tools and a more limited number of onsite verification visits to balance study cost with the reliability of the resulting data.